Grab confirms acquisition of Uber in Southeast Asia; to expand GrabFood in region

 "Today’s acquisition marks the beginning of a new era.
 The combined business is the leader in platform and cost efficiency in the region."

-Tan Hooi Ling, co-founder of Grab said they will expand GrabFood into all major Southeast Asia countries in the next quarter.
+Ms Tan Hooi Ling, co-founder of Grab said they will expand GrabFood into all major Southeast Asia countries by the first half of 2018.

+"GrabFood will also be another great use case to drive the continued adoption of

+GrabPay mobile wallet and support our growing financial services platform," she said